aquam8/facebox/README.markdown

-previousImage : Path to override the default previous arrow image for the gallery imageTypes    : Array of strings which represent the file extensions to be recognized as images. faceboxHtml   : Block of HTML to draw as the Facebox overlay. (this should not be changed unless you know what elements are expected with what CSS attributes).
+previousImage : Path to override the default previous arrow image for the gallery imageTypes    : Array of strings which represent the file extensions to be recognized as images. faceboxHtml   : Block of HTML to draw as the Facebox overlay. (this should not be changed unless you know what elements are expected with what CSS attributes). iframe        : Load an iframe in the facebox.
+Requires params like   iframe: { href: "http://some-site.com/", klass: "myframe" }

 ## Releases

+### 1.5
+Added support for loading iframe hrefs.
+Contributed by lelutin.

 ### 1.4
 Merged in jeroenvandijk's changes: Added positionInfo function so localization is easily possible